mjgs/mjgs/README.md

 ### Hi there 👋

-Hi I’m Mark, a freelance developer originally  from the UK.
+I’m Mark, a freelance developer originally  from the UK.
 I specialise in NodeJS web development and workflow automation.

 Feel free to contact me anytime about any projects you have.